Downtown Rail Extension (DTX)

 The Downtown Rail Extension (DTX) will extend Caltrain commuter rail from its current terminus at Fourth and King streets to the new Transit Center.
 It will also deliver the California High-Speed Rail Authority’s future high-speed rail service to the Transit Center.

-The 1.3-mile rail extension (1.95 miles of total construction length) will be constructed principally below grade using cut-and-cover and mined tunneling methods underneath Townsend and Second streets.
-The project includes an underground station at Fourth and Townsend streets, six structures for emergency exit and ventilation along the alignment, utility relocations, and rail systems work.
+The 1.3-mile rail extension (1.95 miles of total construction length) will be constructed principally below grade using cut-and-cover and mined tunneling methods underneath Townsend and Second Streets.
+The project includes an underground station at Fourth and Townsend streets, six structures for emergency exit, and ventilation along the alignment, utility relocation and rail systems work.